paulinechin/resendPC/readme.md

 ## Getting Started

 Select your tech stack and environment.
-In this particular tutuorial, we'll be using node.js on the server side and React for email design.
+In this particular tutorial, we'll be using node.js on the server side and react email.
 For details on other configurations, go to [Resend Quick doc](https://resend.com/docs/introduction).

 You'll need the following in your system.